python-botogram/botogram/README.md

 ## botogram [![Build Status](https://img.shields.io/travis/pietroalbini/botogram/master.svg)](https://travis-ci.org/pietroalbini/botogram) [![News channel](https://img.shields.io/badge/telegram_channel-@botogram__framework-0d86d7.svg?style=flat)][channel]

-_A microframework for Telegram bots_
+_Just focus on your bots._

-botogram is a MIT-licensed microframework, which aims to simplify the creation of [Telegram bots][1].
-It offers a concise, simple API, which allows you to spend all your creativity in the bot, without worrying about anything else.
+botogram is a Python framework, which allows you to focus just on creating your [Telegram bots][1], without worrying about the underlying Bots API.

-It also provides a robust, fully scalable bot runner process, which will be able to process fastly high workloads.
-And as if this isn't enough, it has builtin support for commands, with an automatically-generated ``/help`` command.
+While most of the libraries for Telegram out there just wrap the Bots API, botogram focuses heavily on the development experience, aiming to provide you the best API possible.
+Most of the Telegram implementation details are managed by botogram, so you can just focus on your bot.

 ```python
 import botogram